 Sean Walton is a native of St. Louis, MO, with a life-long love of storytelling and the creative arts.
 He majored in Theatre at Southern Illinois University, and performed on stages across the country.
-He honed his talents in Chicago, working at such theater as Steppenwolf, Drury Lane, Piven, and numerous black boxes in everything from musicals and classic works to gripping new dramas and contemporary comedies.
+He honed his talents in Chicago, working at such theater as Steppenwolf, Drury Lane, Piven, and numerous others in everything from musicals and classic works to gripping new dramas and contemporary comedies.
 Sean co-wrote the book and lyrics for Blacktacular!
 A musical sketch show addressing the issues faced by artists of color through humor and song.

 Sean has carried that passion for great storytelling into cinematic endeavors in both television and film.
 His television and film credits include Scrooge and Marley, Hogtown, the award-winning short film Through the Trees, and the USA Television comedy Sirens.

-Sean has worked for years as an advocate for mental health and wellness and suicide prevention with the organization NoStigmas.
+Sean has worked for years as an advocate for mental health and suicide prevention with the organization NoStigmas.
 He has written and directed dozens of PSAs for their YouTube channel, and served as emcee for their annual Celebrate Life fundraiser.
-He has also been dedicated to working with LGBTQIA youth, and AIDS/STI awareness.
+He has been dedicated to working with LGBTQIA youth, and AIDS/STI awareness.

 An avid health and fitness enthusiast, Sean is a vegan baker who’s made a mission of honoring his Midwestern and Southern roots through delicious, healthy meals and desserts.